premhazra/appdost/README.md

 - Add more listings and categories & backend mock (JSON server) for demo data.
 - Add unit/integration tests and simple CI via GitHub Actions.
 - Prepare a polished README with screenshots and deploy to Vercel/Netlify.

-Good luck, and feel free to ask me to extend or polish any part of the UI.